 Finally, review your share allocation.

 - Acceleration, double-trigger acceleration

 - Price per share, par value chosen at incorporation

-- Shares reserved, at least 20% of authorized shares remain unissued so they can be issued to employees or investors in the future
+- Shares reserved, at least 20% of authorized shares remain unissued so they can be issued at your discretion at a later date to employees (including the founders themselves), advisors, or other service providers in the future

 Documents for companies with more than one stock recipient also include:

 Please review our guide on equity for more information on these terms.